Documentation

 When running PHP on a server, we must:

-• setup, configure and maintain that server,
+• set up, configure, and maintain that server,

 • pay a fixed price for the server,